GrizzlyBurke/MoShFantasyHack/BasicRules.md

 # Mothership 1e Fantasy Hack
-Forked and edited for a Yoon-Suin campaign, WIP.

 ## Modified Character Sheet

 New 1e character sheet with the class and skill tree tweaks [is available here](MoShFantasyCharacterSheet_v1.1.pdf)